Ministry of Foreign Affairs (Netherlands)

 The Ministry of Foreign Affairs (Ministerie van Buitenlandse Zaken; BZ) is the Netherlands' ministry responsible for foreign relations, foreign policy, international development, international trade, diaspora and matters dealing with the European Union, NATO and the Benelux Union.
 The ministry was created in 1798, as the Department of Foreign Affairs of the Batavian Republic.
 In 1876, it became the Ministry of Foreign Affairs.

-The Minister of Foreign Affairs is the head of the ministry and a member of the Cabinet of the Netherlands, the incumbent acting minister is Wopke Hoekstra.
-The Minister for Foreign Trade and Development Cooperation is a minister without portfolio within the Ministry of Foreign Affairs, its incumbent minister is Liesje Schreinemacher.
+The Minister of Foreign Affairs is the head of the ministry and a member of the cabinet of the Netherlands, the incumbent minister is David van Weel.
+The state secretary on the ministry is Aukje de Vries, who is responsible for foreign trade and development aid.

 History

 The Ministry was formed in 1798 as the Department of Foreign Affairs.
 Since 1965 a special Minister for International Development has been appointed in each government with the exception of the First Balkenende cabinet and the First Rutte cabinet).

 Responsibilities

 The Ministry is responsible for the foreign relations of the Netherlands and its responsibilities are as follows: